 • Eco-Friendliness: Some types of tiles, such as recycled glass and reclaimed wood, are Eco-friendly options that can help reduce waste and promote sustainability.

-Here is a Shortlist of Different Types of Tiles in India and World 2023:
+Here is a Shortlist of Different Types of Tiles in India and the World in 2023:

 • Ceramic Tiles